vajahath/periodic-notifier/README.md

 # periodic-notifier
-A CLI to notify you something periodically.
+A tool to notify you something periodically.

 ## Install
 ```